(This article was originally published on 3/06/2018 and updated on 7/27/2021)

 In many offices, sales and marketing teams have little communication with each other, which creates a silo effect, but marketing and sales teams need to be aligned to efficiently work toward the same goals.
 If you want to increase your sales productivity, you need to see your marketing colleagues as allies, not enemies, in the battle for better business.

-Here are some things that marketing can provide to help save you time and make selling easier:
+Here are a few things that your marketing team can provide to help save you time and make selling easier: